What is Glaucoma?

 Snoring is such a common phenomenon and yet did you know that people with severe snoring could really have obstructive sleep apnea?
 That means that in your state of deep sleep and muscle relaxation, your airway could get so narrowed that it becomes difficult to get enough air in – this commonly manifests as snoring.
 A lack of air leads to oxygen deprivation in many organs – hence obstructive sleep apnea is commonly related to early-onset hypertension, heart disease and even stroke.

 Most of us are now aware that obstructive sleep apnea results in a state of hypoperfusion (or insufficient oxygen) to our tissues while asleep.
-However, many of us are NOT aware that such hypoperfusion states in our eye tissues could lead to various eye diseases.
-There has been increasing evidence that obstructive sleep apnea is associated with glaucoma, ischemic optic neuropathy, central serous chorioretinopathy and other retinal diseases.
-Since glaucoma is one of the most serious sight-threatening diseases common to our ageing population, let us look at the risk factors of glaucoma, how it is related to obstructive sleep apnea and why we should get checked early.
+However, many of us are NOT aware that such hypoperfusion states in our eye tissues could lead to various eye diseases and even vision loss.
+There has been increasing evidence that obstructive sleep apnea is associated with glaucoma, ischemic optic neuropathy, central serous chorioretinopathy and other retinal diseases that affect our vision.
+Since glaucoma is one of the most serious sight-threatening diseases common to our ageing population, let us look at the determinants of glaucoma, how it is related to obstructive sleep apnea and why we should get checked early.

 Although complex, we now know that these various factors are responsible for the development of glaucoma in obstructive sleep apnea:

 - Hypoxia: Oxygen is important for the proper functioning of all cells.
 Hypoxia describes the lack of oxygen and subsequent oxidative stress which takes place in cells.
-Prolonged episodes of hypoxia, which is what happens in obstructive sleep apnea, directly damages the optic nerve fibres and results in glaucoma.
+Prolonged episodes of hypoxia, which is what happens in obstructive sleep apnea, directly damages the optic fibres, results in glaucoma and thus affects vision.

 - Vascular factors: Obstructive sleep apnea is well-known to be associated with various vascular changes including hypertension, atherosclerosis of carotid artery and increase in intracranial pressure.
 This is also related to definite vascular changes and dysregulation of the optic nerve.
-Such vascular changes disturb the blood flow to the optic nerve and is exacerbated by states of nocturnal hypotension in obstructive sleep apnea.
+Such vascular changes disturb the blood flow and is exacerbated by states of nocturnal hypotension in obstructive sleep apnea.

 - Mechanical factors: Apart from the supine position that is adopted at night to sleep, obesity is also another risk factor for high eye pressures due to excessive intraorbital fatty tissue and increased episcleral venous pressure.